-He opened his eyes; it felt as though his eyelids were covered with coarse grit sandpaper, wielded by a demented carpenter.
+He opened his eyes; it felt as though a demented carpenter had been at his eyelids with coarse grit sandpaper all night.

 The walls were swimming a bit, and he could just barely focus on the floor, where he could see the empty pizza boxes, Coke cans, and what … was that a pair of panties?

 He sat up in bed, and realized that at the tender age of 37, perhaps it was time to admit he had a problem.
 This was worse than his days of pretending he was Carlos Castaneda — the peyote days.
 He’d fallen under the thrall of a new mistress, and not the nice kind decked out in leather and handling a whip either.
 No, he’d sunk into a new addiction.
 One that could ruin him — ruin his relationships, his work, his life.

 At the far end of the bedroom was the TV, and sitting underneath, the device.
 And within it, the software that caused his cravings:

 Put down the controller and mess up your eyes with some of my addictive long fiction!

 It is wise to consider if you are an addictive personality before you load up any form of electronic crack on your gaming console or computer: Gaming fanatics show hallmarks of drug addiction.
 Thanks to maxf for the eye.
 Alltop also has a series of addictions.
 Originally published in 2008, when the punchline was Civilization IV.